GST Registration Online - An Overview

 - Submit the required documents which will depend upon the type of your business.

 - Submit Part B of the form

-- You will get an APPLICATION Reference Number via email or Text Message to confirm the successful completion of forms.
+- You will get an Application Reference Number (ARN) via email or Text Message to confirm the successful completion of forms.